stereobooster/rb-notifu/README.md

 ```
 :type     The type of message to display values are:
-            info   The message is an informational message
+           :info   The message is an informational message
-            warn   The message is an warning message
+           :warn   The message is an warning message
-            error  The message is an error message
+           :error  The message is an error message
 :time     The number of seconds to display (0 for infinit)
 :title    The title (or prompt) of the ballon
 :message  The message text